 Historical parks exist to commemorate or dramatize a historic event, place, person, or period.
 Sites of historical parks may be urban or rural; may be tied to specific historic events (battlefields, for example) or figures (buildings where historic figures were born, lived, or worked); may be meant to demonstrate and illustrate the history of a particular place or time (parks in New England mill towns dedicated to industrial history); may take advantage of the aesthetic, architectural, and educational value of a well-preserved or restored historic building; or may feature buildings or other sites that are historic in themselves simply because of their age and quality, and the history they’ve seen.
 These parks may also be dedicated to the history or heritage of a particular group – Italian immigrants, Native Americans – that occupied the community in the past or live there today.
 Historical parks may be local, state or national, or may be administered by private non-profit organizations, foundations, or trusts, depending upon who owns and has developed the historic site.

 - National parks and national monuments.
 National parks are usually large – in the thousands, or even millions of acres – and exist to protect natural areas of significance from development, and to preserve them permanently as wilderness and/or for the enjoyment of the public.
-National monuments, generally (but not always) smaller than national parks, may serve the same purpose, or they may protect historic or cultural sites.
+National monuments are generally (but not always) smaller than national parks and may serve the same purpose, or they may protect historic or cultural sites.

-It may seem that national, or even state parks don’t belong in a section about community facilities.
-In fact, these parks may be community facilities for those who live near or in them (many large national or state parks include towns on or within their borders.)
+It may seem that national or state parks don’t belong in a section about community facilities.
+In fact, these parks may be community facilities for those who live near or in them, or the facility itself creates a community all its own (many large national or state parks include towns on or within their borders.)
 Acadia National Park in Maine, for example, has an active “Friends of Acadia” group that provides volunteers to perform various tasks within the park (from maintaining trails to guiding nature walks), and raises money to supplement the public park budget.
-National and state parks, notoriously underfunded, are often more at risk in some ways than local parks are.
+National and state parks, notoriously underfunded, are often more at risk in some ways than local parks.
 Great Smoky Mountains National Park, for instance, is within a day’s drive of 60% of the population of the United States, and overuse (it hosts nine million visitors a year) is a serious threat to its ecology.

 In the case of private – or even some public – facilities, it can be difficult to decide when cost prevents something from being considered a community facility.
 The term “community facility” implies a community asset that’s available to all, or most, residents.
 When the cost of using such an asset makes it unavailable to a large portion of the population, is it still a community facility?

 The Public Theater in New York offers free productions in Central Park in the summer, with tickets on a first-come, first-served basis.
 It’s available to anyone, regardless of income, who’s willing to wait in line at the appropriate time.
-In Cambridge, Massachusetts, the American Repertory Theater’s (ART) least expensive tickets are nearly $40.00, putting them out of reach for most low-income residents (and many middle-income residents as well.)
-The Public Theater is clearly a community facility: is the ART one as well?
+In Cambridge, Massachusetts, the American Repertory Theater’s (ART) least expensive tickets are nearly $40.00, putting them out of reach for most low-income residents (and many middle-income residents as well).
+The Public Theater is clearly a community facility: should the ART be considered one as well?